tamasfe/sqlx-migrate/examples/migrations-example/README.md

 This will generate `src/generated.rs` based on the given `migrations` directory.
 The migrations directory has to be created manually, but all generated source directories will be created.

-Make sure that the generated module is included in your module tree, you can also use `lib.rs` if you intend to use the package for generated migrations.
+Make sure that the generated module is included in your module tree, you can also use `lib.rs` if you intend to use the package for generated migrations only.

 Finally add the `sqlx-migrate` CLI, for example in `bin/migrate.rs` with the following content: